Smolations/polymerge/README.md

 A few short explanations for some of the new options:

-* **Re-Order monomer branches in \`...\`** - This is useful when attempting to troubleshoot merge conflicts.
-The most common operation is to move a monomer to the top of the polymer definition, re-merge, and observe which branches create conflicts.
+* **Re-Order mono branches in \`...\`** - This is useful when attempting to troubleshoot merge conflicts.
+The most common operation is to move a mono to the top of the poly definition, re-merge, and observe which branches create conflicts.
-* **Re-Merge the monomer branches in \`...\`** - This is a standalone merging operation for the active polymer.
-The same thing happens whenever you modify a polymer definition.
-This is most useful when an update to a monomer branch is pushed by a developer and the changes need to be brought in to the polymer wrapper branch.
+* **Re-Merge the mono branches in \`...\`** - This is a standalone merging operation for the active poly.
+The same thing happens whenever you modify a poly definition.
+This is most useful when an update to a mono branch is pushed by a developer and the changes need to be brought in to the poly wrapper branch.
-* **Prune monomer branches in \`...\`** - Similar to the polymer pruning operation, this option will tell polymerge to determine if any monomers in the active polymer have been merged into `master`.
-If they have, they are removed, and you are prompted to re-merge the pruned polymer branch.
+* **Prune mono branches in \`...\`** - Similar to the poly pruning operation, this option will tell polymerge to determine if any monos in the active poly have been merged into `master`.
+If they have, they are removed, and you are prompted to re-merge the pruned poly branch.

 ### Notebook Reset